nuremics/nuremics/README.md

   }
 ```

-The process input paths can also be mapped to output paths produced by a previous process within the workflow.
+The process input paths can also be mapped to output paths produced by a previous process within the workflow (although this does not apply here, as we are currently focusing on the first process in the workflow).

 ```mermaid
 erDiagram